 - eligible for an NHS complex lens voucher

-- you receive Pension Credit Guarantee Credit
+- in receipt of Pension Credit Guarantee Credit

-- you receive Income-based Employment Support Allowance
+- in receipt of Income-based Employment Support Allowance

-- you are entitled to, or named on, a valid NHS tax credit exemption certificate
+- entitled to, or named on, a valid NHS tax credit exemption certificate

-- you are named on a valid NHS certificate for full help with health costs (HC2)
+- named on a valid NHS certificate for full help with health costs (HC2)

 Free eye tests from your employer if you use a computer